teepanis/nonlinear-pendulum/README.md

 ## File List
-1. **supplemental_material.ipynb**: additional proofs, figures, and data as shown in the paper
+1. **supplemental_material.ipynb**: a python notebook containing additional proofs, data, and figures as shown in the paper
-2. **CKS_animation.ipynb**: a python code that generates GIF animation using CKS.
+2. **CKS_animation.ipynb**: a python notebook generating GIF animation using CKS.
 3. **nonlinear_motion.gif**: example of the generated GIF animation

 <br>